llauderesv/mweb-database-api/README.md

 ```
 get_num_rows();
 ```

 Basically this method will use after perform select statement!
 This method has a return value that will get the num of rows that will be selected in the table!

 #### Example:

 Let's say you perform a SQL select statement if you perform the get_num_rows method if will get the number of returned rows

 ```
 echo $db->get_num_rows();
 ```

 ### SQL aggregate function

 ```
 select_count($table_name) method
 ```
-Counting the number of rows
+Counting the number of rows in your tables
 This method accepts one parameter which the table that you will count

 #### Example:

 ```
 $total = $db->select_count('tbl_users')->get();
 // The return value of this method is associative array which you can access